LaunchPadLab/lp-subsection-generator/MIGRATION.md

 Version 9 requires major upgrades for two peer dependencies: `@reduxjs/toolkit@^2.2.1` and `redux@^5.0.1`.
 Refer to the [Migrating to RTK 2.0 and Redux 5.0 documentation](https://redux-toolkit.js.org/usage/migrating-rtk-2) for more details.

 ## Migration to Version ^10.0.0
-Version 10 is built on the premise of supporting the Vite-based version of the client-template.
-The ionic-client-template has not yet been migrated to Vite, so the files that are output are still based on the existing Webpack-based setup.
-If you plan on using this with a non-ionic project, ensure that you are using at least `v14` of https://github.com/LaunchPadLab/client-template.
+Version 10 supports the Vite-based version of the [client-template](https://github.com/LaunchPadLab/client-template) and the [ionic-client-template](https://github.com/LaunchPadLab/ionic-client-template).
+If you plan on using this version, ensure that you're using at least `v14` of the client-template or `v8` of the ionic-client-template.